 • No restrictions on illiquid investments

-• General solicitation of potential investors may be permitted.
-This will depend on how fund is registered.
+• General solicitation of potential investors may be permitted (depending on how the fund is registered)

 • Funds must file reports regarding holdings and audited financial statements in a timely manner